rubenhortas/rubenhortas.github.io/_posts/2024-01-21-configuring-neovim-as-python-ide.md

 ---
-title: Configuring neovim as Python IDE
+title: Configuring Neovim as Python IDE
 date: 2024-01-21 00:00:01 +0000
 categories: [programming, ide]
-tags: [programming, ide, python, neovim]
+tags: [programming, ide, python, neovim, nvim]
 img_path: /assets/img/posts/
 ---

 I have to admit it, [Neo]vim is my editor for everything.
-I started using vim in college, and we have been together since those, but, since a time ago, now as its fork neovim.
+I started using [Vim](https://www.vim.org) in college, and we have been together since those, but, since a time ago, now as its fork [Neovim](https://neovim.io).
 Do I have to edit a file?
-Neovim.
+[Neovim](https://neovim.io).
 Do I have to do a bash script?
-Neovim.
+[Neovim](https://neovim.io).
 Do I have to do a little python script?
-Neovim.
+[Neovim](https://neovim.io).

-Vim and neovim are very lightweight, very powerful.
+[Vim](https://www.vim.org) and [Neovim](https://neovim.io) are very lightweight, very powerful.
-Vim comes installed in (almost) every linux distro, and they are very convenient to use via ssh.
+[Vim](https://www.vim.org) comes installed in (almost) every linux distro, and they are very convenient to use via ssh.

 Although for medium or large python projects my favorite IDE is [Pycharm](https://www.jetbrains.com/pycharm/) (I really love [Pycharm](https://www.jetbrains.com/pycharm/)), for small and fast (or no so fast scripts) I preffer neovim or vim, depends on which one is installed.

 The point is that, while I was coding some python scripts, above all using new libraries, I missed some features provided by a IDE.
 Features I was used to in [Pycharm](https://www.jetbrains.com/pycharm/), as autocomplete and linting (analze source code to flag programming errors, bugs, stylistic errors).
-So, I decided it was time to configure Neovim to improve the experience with python.
+So, I decided it was time to configure [Neovim](https://neovim.io) to improve my python experience.

 ## Base configuration